rbtillman/AI-prosthetic/RaspberryPi/NetworkConfig/rpi_wifi_setup_instructions.md

-# Raspberry Pi Hotspot & Wi-Fi Fallback Setup Guide
+# Raspberry Pi Wi-Fi and SSH Setup Guide

 ---

 ## Objective
 Set up a Raspberry Pi to automatically connect to a primary Wi-Fi hotspot (e.g., Windows Mobile Hotspot), fall back to a secondary Wi-Fi network if needed, and self-heal using a watchdog script.
 Logs are stored in `/boot` for easy access.
 SSH is used for remote access and should be configured in rPi imager during OS setup.

+Additionally, modify settings for SSH terminal connection.
+The Pi imager can auto-setup SSH, but a few tips and tricks make the workflow a little smoother.

+These instructions are written for the next team, and I am trying to assume no prior knowlege of the rPi, linux OS, or whatever.

 ## Notes:
 Reccomend to use a windows mobile hotspot as the primary network for CMA project team.
 Campus wifi authentication method is a pain.
 This makes the process simpler.